idlehands/idlehands.github.io/_posts/2011-01-19-convert-chef-cookbooks-to-puppet-modules.md

   _edit_lock: '1333355883'
   _wp_old_slug: ''
 ---

 What if you, for any number of reasons, needed to convert Chef cookbooks to Puppet modules and it were convenient to do it in an automated way?
 How hard the task would be to convert the cookbook depends largely on how off the ranch the recipes are with respect to the Chef DSL.
 Since Chef recipes are just Ruby code, you can write whatever you want into the recipe.
 But if the recipes were written in a way that mostly sticks with the Chef DSL you can get fairly clean Puppet output in a really simple way: take advantage of the fact that Chef's DSL is Ruby, and write a  system for evaluating the Chef DSL and generating Puppet syntax output.
 I found this to be a surprisingly legitimate case for heavy meta-programming as much of the Chef DSL translates pretty well directly to Puppet.

 Hopefully no one is ready to start a flame war at this point.
 I am not suggesting that anyone use one system or the other.
-I recently had the need to convert a lot of site-specific Chef code to Puppet <a href="http://github.com/relistan/chef2puppet">so I wrote a tool </a>to save me a lot of time.
+I recently had the need to convert a lot of site-specific Chef code to Puppet [so I wrote a tool](http://github.com/relistan/chef2puppet) to save me a lot of time.
 The general approach is to convert as much of the Chef code to a module formatted for use in Puppet as possible.
 You will need to edit the module when it is done being converted.
 Chef makes an assumption about the relationship between resources based on order.
 Puppet does no such thing.
 So you will likely need to managed the dependencies yourself.
 However, if you specified them explicitly in Chef, they will work in Puppet out of the box in most cases.
 There are currently only three options you need to specify to run the tool:

 {% highlight bash %}
 Usage: convert.rb [options]